aubreypwd/ultimate-wp-config/README.md

 ```

+And so when you install this, we will bark at you to set it like this.

 A direct link to the `.sock` file on your system will make sure WP-CLI works better.
 When you run WP-CLI commands you might get an error to run a command to set this:

 ```bash
 wp config set DB_HOST 'localhost:/path/to/file.sock'
 ```

-If you don't want to go this route, simply use:
+If you want the barking to stop, set:

 ```bash
 wp config set LWP_DB_HOST_NO_SOCKET true --raw
 ```

-...to bypass.

 ---------------------------------